Toronto Internet

 Basement Suite or Shared House

-You may be sharing the landlord’s connection, or you may be able to set up your own account.
-A no-contract reseller like oxio or TekSavvy is useful for renters who may move.
+You may be using the landlord connection, or you may be able to set up your own service.
+A no contract provider is useful if your living situation could change.
 See our guide to sharing internet in apartments.

 Toronto Internet Providers: Detailed Reviews